jpyork/1600/README.md

 My name is Jonathan York and here are some facts about me.
 - I am from St. Louis, Missouri
 - I am currently a junior
-- Also, I will be doing a short tuturoal today on how to upload a [Youtube](http://www.youtube.com) video from your cell phone
+- Also, I will be doing a short tuturial today on how to upload a [YouTube](http://www.youtube.com) video from your cell phone.
+This tutorial is for beginners how want to get into YouTube but might need a little guidance.
 ___

 ## Materials